Arbruiser/LUMI-ssh-tunnel/README.md

 # Replace <NODELIST> and <your username>
 ssh -N -L 172.17.0.1:8000:<NODELIST>:8000 <your username>@lumi.csc.fi
 ```
 *Note*: Leave this running in your terminal.
-It will quietly sit there, forwarding requests from your laptop into LUMI's compute node.
+It will quietly sit there, forwarding requests from your machine into LUMI's compute node.
 - `-N` stands for 'No execute', so that we don't start a new shell on LUMI.
 - `-L` - 'Local port forwarding', makes a "pipe" from your machine to LUMI.
 - `8000:` is the "entrance pipe" on your machine, if any program *on your machine* taks to port 8000, it's forwarded to LUMI.